 Our study is contrary to the findings of [12] where the findings suggest that to aid the future of empiric therapy and decrease the time period for an appropriate therapy and unnecessary exposure to broad-spectrum antibiotics; improvement in rapid diagnostics should be made.
 Some researchers reported that β -lactams and an extended spectrum of cephalosporins are associated with high morbidity and mortality [13].
 For empirical therapy, it may be necessary to use broad-spectrum antibiotics initially.
-Use of amoxicillin instead of amoxiclav, uses of $3^{\rm rd}$ generation cephalosporins and reducing fluoroquinolones' use showed decreasing AMR in our study.
+Use of amoxicillin instead of amoxiclav, uses of 3rd generation cephalosporins and reducing fluoroquinolones' use showed decreasing AMR in our study.

 Irrational practices are quite frequent regarding prophylactic antibiotic use in pre-operative surgery/pre-culture, like selection of inappropriate broad spectrum and costly antibiotics; high doses of antibiotics; excessive antibiotic combinations of cephalosporin with aminoglycosides, fluoroquinolones and other β -lactam antibiotics [14].
-In spite of awareness about the need for an antibiotic, prior or surgery/culture is a dilemma that has been commonly faced by medical experts for the decision regarding the usage of an antibiotic therapy [15].
+In spite of awareness about the need for an antibiotic, prior to surgery/ culture is a dilemma that has been commonly faced by medical experts for the decision regarding the usage of an antibiotic therapy [15].

-Average no. of (30.3%) the study population did not receive antibiotics at the time of the admission, that is, before surgery/culture.
+Average nuber (30.3%) of the study population did not receive antibiotics at the time of the admission, that is, before surgery/culture.
 However, it was so because they were first enrolled mainly for either medicine ward or pediatric ward.
 In the light of the available data, routine use of antibiotics should be carefully considered, as large retrospective studies are compelling to focus on the consumption frequency of antibiotics.
 The first antibiotic immediately after surgery/culture was prescribed twice a day to the majority of the subjects/66.8% in our study.

 Other study by Ahmad et al. with antibiotics prescription as (62.5%) cephalosporins followed by fluoroquinolones (16.5%), penicillin (16%), nitroimidazole (14%) and amikacin (10%).
 Most prescribed antibiotics were ceftriaxone.
-Cephalosporins are generally widely prescribed because of their high potent action, available in various formulations within the market, their extended indications, and therefore the activity against Gram-negative to Gram-positive bacteria means broad-spectrum activity from first-generation to $3^{\rm rd}$ generation of cephalosporins [16].
+Cephalosporins are generally widely prescribed because of their high potent action, available in various formulations within the market with their extended indications from Gram-negative to Gram-positive bacteria i.e. broad-spectrum activity from first-generation to 5th generation of cephalosporins [16].

-Study done by Gajbhiye et al. has reported most prescribed antibiotic inwards were cephalosporins (38.4%, 140/364) and piperacillin+tazobactum (17.9%, 25/139) followed by cefoperazone+sulbactam (14.3%, 20/139) prescribed generally as fixed-dose combination in ICU [17].
+Study done by Gajbhiye et al. has reported most prescribed antibiotic in wards were cephalosporins (38.4%, 140/364) and piperacillin+tazobactum (17.9%, 25/139) followed by cefoperazone+sulbactam (14.3%, 20/139) prescribed generally as fixed-dose combination in ICU [17].
 Ceftriaxone was most ordinarily prescribed.
-This may be as a result of cephalosporins are broad spectrum Antimicrobials, effective against overwhelming majority of organisms, have convenient dosing schedules have fewer adverse effects; therefore, they are being prescribed more often each often each in wards and ICU.
+This may be as a result of cephalosporins are broad spectrum antimicrobials, effective against overwhelming majority of organisms, with convenient dosing schedules and fewer adverse effects; therefore, they are being prescribed more often in each wards and ICU.

-In the present study, no antibiotic was prescribed empirically to a significant number of patients (51.0%) before surgery.
+In the present study, no antibiotic was prescribed empirically to a significant number of patients (51.0%) before surgery/culture.
 Out of the remaining cases, 41 (10.3%) were administered orally, and 155 (38.8%) were administered through injectable route.
 Whatever the route of the drug chosen, the preferred drug was beta-lactam followed by cephalosporin.
-A significantly high number (nearly half) of patients received no antibiotics during the $1^{\rm st}$ time of the survey.
+A significantly high number (nearly half) of patients received no antibiotics during the 1^{st} time of the survey.
 All these patients belong to medicine and pediatrics.